kwilkos/cxf/distribution/src/main/release/samples/callback/README.txt

 Prerequisite
 ------------

-If your environment already includes cxf.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to run the environment script described in the samples directory README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.
+If your environment already includes cxf-manifest-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory's README.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.

-Building and running the demo using ant
+Building and running the demo using Ant
 ---------------------------------------

-From the samples/basic_callback directory, the ant build script can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+The server and client targets automatically build the demo.

 Using either UNIX or Windows:

-  ant build
-  ant server
-  ant client
+  ant server  (from one command line window) ant client  (from a second command line window)

-To remove the code generated from the WSDL file and the .class files, run:
+To remove the code generated from the WSDL file and the .class files, run "ant clean".

-  ant clean